 The global supply chain disruptions of 2020 continue to create challenges in the freight marketplace.
 Surging e-commerce demand, ocean shipping volatility and motor freight capacity constraints are all factors driving manufacturers and distributors to search for new ways to improve productivity and reduce transportation costs.
-Both have long used Labor Management Software and Engineered Standards to drive higher levels of performance and reduce labor costs within the warehouse.
+Both have long used Labor Management System Software and Engineered Standards to drive higher levels of performance and reduce labor costs within the warehouse.
 However, many have yet to explore the benefit of using these tools within their delivery operations.

 To date, an abundance of technology has been deployed to manage driver performance including dynamic routing solutions and onboard systems.
 However, these solutions don’t provide optimal labor management capabilities.
-For reference, compare the level of labor management functionality available in a typical warehouse management system vs. the functionality provided by sophisticated Labor Management Software.
+For reference, compare the level of labor management functionality available in a typical warehouse management system vs. the functionality provided by sophisticated Labor Management System Software.

-It is well known that the unique and targeted functionality found in Labor Management Software can enable a distribution environment to achieve performance improvements in the range of 10 to 20 percent.
+It is well known that the unique and targeted functionality found in Labor Management System Software can enable a distribution environment to achieve performance improvements in the range of 10 to 20 percent.
 That same level of improvement can be achieved within the non-drive component of delivery operations, which for many operations totals 40 percent or more of total delivery hours.
 Prime non-drive activities include pre- and post-vehicle checks and actual delivery/stop time.

 SOPs and Engineered Standards